forstmeier/johnforstmeier/content/notes/farming-exceptionalism.md

 Most payments go to larger farms and bypass smaller farms that would theoretically be the target beneficiaries of such a program.

-Lastly, they’ve encourage specific crop production which disincentivizes sustainable practices like crop rotation and leads to over-fertilization and soil degradation.
+Lastly, they encourage specific crop production which disincentivizes sustainable practices like crop rotation and leads to over-fertilization and soil degradation.

 > Takeaway: removing subsidies would improve production quality and market functionality.